Pay Rates in Private Practice Pelvic Health Physiotherapy: A Discussion

 Leave and Bonus Calculations:

-- What happens when you take annual leave- does the time not earning revenue dilute your bonus for the period?
+• What happens when you/your employee take annual leave - does the time not earning revenue dilute the bonus for the period?

-- Or, is leave (including P Holidays) paid separately to protect your earnings?
+• Or, is leave (including Public Holidays) paid separately to protect earnings (an additional employee benefit)?

 Get this in clear.
 It makes a huge difference to your actual take-home pay.